On singular control problems, the time-stretching method, and the weak-M1 topology

 \subsection{The advantage of the WM1 topology over the J1 topology}

-Before introducing the WM1 topology, we remind the reader that unlike under the WM1 topology, under the J1 topology the distance between two functions with (time-)unmatched jumps (say, both of size 1) is not neglectable.
-This property suggests that the WM1 topology is more appropriate for singular control problems.
+Before introducing the WM1 topology, we remind the reader that under the J1 topology, the distance between two functions with (time-)unmatched jumps (say, both of size 1) is not negligible.
+This is in contrast to the WM1 topology.
+Hence, it suggests that the WM1 topology is more appropriate for singular control problems.
 Another nice feature that makes the WM1 topology so useful in the context of singular controls is that the WM1 oscillation of any nondecreasing (component-wise) function is zero, see \eqref{360} for the definition of the WM1-oscillation.
 This is in contrast to the J1 oscillation, which can be very big, especially in the existence of jumps.
 Therefore, in case that the singular controls have nondecreasing increments in each of its components, the proof of the existence of optimal controls is fairly easy and only requires probabilistic growth bounds to attain tightness and convergence of the costs.
 The assumption that the increments are nondecreasing is not restrictive since the increments take values in a closed cone, strictly contained in an open half space.
 Such a cone can be linearly transformed into the nonnegative orthant and the problem can be reformulated accordingly.
 This is rigorously established at the beginning of Section \ref{sec4}.